 Of all the necessary skills needed to be a travel photographer, I believe adaptability is the most important.
-I’m not sure if anyone can ever plan for everything on a photo trip because there’s are too many variables and unknowns.
+I’m not sure if anyone can ever plan for everything on a photo trip because there are too many variables and unknowns.
 Knowing how to handle yourself and still get the shot is what separates a photographer from someone just taking snapshots.
 Anyone can take photos in perfect conditions.
-It takes someone with the troubleshooting and adaptability mindset to overcome variables and not just giving up when conditions aren’t ideal.
+It takes someone with the troubleshooting and adaptability mindset to overcome variables and not just give up when conditions aren’t ideal.

 There were other people with cameras on my trip to Acatenango Volcano.
 They couldn’t take pictures after the sun went down because they didn’t know how to compensate for the dark sky and had no way to focus.
 All of the shoots that I’ve done in the past and my thorough camera knowledge allowed me to make adjustments in an unexpected situation to still get some wonderful shots of Fuego Volcano.

 As I’m writing this, I’m watching season 17 of Top Chef.
 Top Chef is an American tv show that puts the best chefs in the country against each other in extreme cook-off challenges.
 I just heard the winner of one of the competitions say that what separates a cook from a chef is the ability to make rapid adaptations and work with what you have instead of what you want in unforeseen circumstances.
-I feel that same way about a photographer and someone just taking pictures.
+I feel the same way about a photographer and someone just taking pictures.